-Vitamin D supplementation consists of a daily oral supplement of 1000 IU Cholecalciferol Each woman receives a single box of blister-packed capsules of vitamin D or placebo to last for the duration of her pregnancy.
+Vitamin D supplementation consists of a daily oral supplement of 1000 IU Cholecalciferol.
+Each woman receives a single box of blister-packed capsules of vitamin D or placebo to last for the duration of her pregnancy.
 Each pack is individually prescribed for each participant.
 The trials pharmacist allocates a pack to that prescription documenting both the pack number and the SPRING participant’s unique ID number.
 These are checked again by the research nurse, who collects them from pharmacy ready to issue to participants at the 14 week visit, and documented in the participant’s notes – the medication comes with a tear-off adhesive label which is placed in the notes as an added safeguard against error in pack allocation.
 A sticker is applied to the obstetric notes of women taking part in the trial in order to alert clinicians to their enrolment.
 An information sheet and copy of the consent form are filed in each woman’s notes.
 The mother (with a copy to the father) is given contact details for the study co-ordinator and research nurse and asked to inform them immediately when labour begins.

 The Investigational Medicinal Product (IMP) and matched placebo are manufactured by Sharp Clinical Services (UK) Lts, Waller House, Elvicta Business Park, Crickhowell, Powys NP8 1DF, UK.
 The manufacturers have no role in the trial other than supply of the randomised IMP.
 As with the MAVIDOS trial, the IMP capsules contain 1000 international units (iu) of cholecalciferol (vitamin D3, supplied by Merck KGaA, Darmstadt, Germany, who also had no other role in the trial), with excipients matched to the placebo capsule.[9]
 Study medication (active/placebo) is supplied to the local pharmacy pre-randomised 1:1 by the manufacturer, using a computer system, and sequentially numbered for storage and dispensing.
 Code-break envelopes are supplied to the lead pharmacist but are not available to the investigative team.
 Emergency code-break access is available through the principal investigator and on-call pharmacist.